buildtool/build-tools/www/docs/config/config.md

 ## Configuration file from environment variables
 A `.buildtools.yaml` file can be created by defining an environment variable in the build pipeline named `BUILDTOOLS_CONTENT`.
-The value should be a base64-encoded string.
 This can be useful when setting up CI/CD pipelines where the file system is not easily accessible.

 On MacOS the value can be created and copied to the clipboard using the following snippet: